uic-vis/project-3-visualizers/Readme.md

 **Data Set Description:**

+We used a dataset with nearly 1.44 million records of traffic crashes reported in Chicago from 2015 to the present.
 Each data row represents information about a traffic crash that occurred in Chicago.
 We have used a subset of our dataset that covers the last 1 year of data on the crashes.
 We did so since our dataset is too large to fit into Observable.
 For Final Visualization, we used Traffic - Crashes data.
+The dataset we are using contains 30 attributes in total in which a large percentage is categorical data and the rest is numerical data.

+The metadata of our project and their description:

+**Person_ID:** Unique identifier for each person starting with person type.
+Data type -- Categorical

+**Person_Type:** Type of roadway user involved in the crash.
+Data Type -- Categorical

+**Vehicle_ID:** The corresponding CRASH_UNIT_ID from the Vehicles dataset.
+Data Type: Categorical

+**Crash_Date:** Date and Time as entered by the reporting officer on the day of the crash.
+Data Type: Timestamp

+**Sex:** The gender of the person.
+Data Type -- Categorical and

+**Age:** Age of the person.
+Data Type - Number.

+**Safety_Equipment:** Safety equipment used by the vehicle occupant in a crash.
+Data Type -- Categorical.

+**Airbag_Deployed:** Whether the vehicle occupant's airbag was deployed due to the crash.
+Data Type -- Categorical.

+**Injury_Classification:** Severity of injury sustained by the person in the crash.
+Data Type -- Categorical.

+We have decided to drop around 10 of the attributes in the dataset since they have a lot of null and missing values.
+Some of them are **Pedpedal_action, Pedpedal_Visibility, Pedpedal_location, BAC_result_value, cell_phone_use.**

 **Initial Questions: (Recap)**